YifeiLong/CS5224_Project/README.md

 STILL UNDER REVISION!!!
 - NEED API for connecting with backend
-- fetch results of user data and model outputs and post
-- Consistency with backend models
+- mainly fetch model forecast output from main.py at backend
-- You can test login first with loginModal.jsx and api.js, with our mock user -- email:cs5224group11@gmail.com, password: 12345678
+- You can test login functionality with loginModal.jsx and api.js, with our mock user -- email:cs5224group11@gmail.com, password: 12345678
-- user login data is stored inside users.json
+- user login data is stored inside users.json above
 ---